-I spoke to Izzy Rice, second in charge of English at the school, to learn how technology has enabled Michaela’s pupils to continue to receive a good education throughout the school closures.
+We spoke to Izzy Rice, second in charge of English at the school, to learn how technology has enabled Michaela’s pupils to continue to receive a good education throughout disruption and school closures.

 One of the most important elements of Michaela’s success is an emphasis on structure and behaviour.
 How can you be sure that pupils are maintaining this when they are not at school?

 This is a difficult time for schools everywhere.
 It is impossible to fully replicate the same conditions you have in a school through technology and remote learning, but our kids need structure and we are working hard to keep that in place through a combination of technology and pastoral support.

 Because of the type of school we are, we do not shy away from using data to hold pupils to account.
 We have a powerful culture at our school that encourages pupils to have extremely high standards for themselves; undoubtedly part of our success with technology comes from our pupils being used to being held to account.
 When we bring up that they have not done their homework, we know the vast majority will do it next time.
 That in itself has put us in good stead for dealing with the closure of our school in this difficult and uncertain time.

 Mobilising our pupils to work hard at home has been crucial.
 During lockdown, provided you are not squeamish about telling children they are not working as hard as you know they could be, it is very powerful to be able to tell them that you have data showing they are not putting in the effort.
 To get that data, we have been using technology to set and monitor work.